-The glycosylation profile of VRCO1 antibody derived from HEK cells, was also analysed (VRCO1{HEK}), revealing a heterogeneous pattern with the most prevalent structure being GnGnF6 (70.5%).
+The glycosylation profile of VRC01 antibody derived from HEK cells was also analysed (VRC01HEK), revealing a heterogeneous pattern with the most prevalent structure being GnGnF (70.5%).
 Galactosylated structures, but not sialylated, were also present.
 3.1% of the heavy chains were unglycosylated.
-Finally, a plant-produced VRCO1 variant lacking Fc N-glycans was created by site-directed mutagenesis (VRCO1{aglyco}).
-Disruption of the N-glycosylation site by N297S mutation was verified through DNA sequencing and the absence of N-glycans on the heavy and light chains was further indicated at the protein level by SDS-PAGE of antibodies analysed under reducing conditions (data not shown).
+Finally, a plant-produced VRC01 variant lacking Fc N-glycans was created by site-directed mutagenesis (VRC01aglyco).
+Disruption of the N-glycosylation site by N297S mutation was verified through DNA sequencing, and the absence of N-glycans on the heavy and light chains was further indicated at the protein level by SDS-PAGE of antibodies analysed under reducing conditions (data not shown).

-Binding kinetics and affinity of VRC01 to FcyRI and FcyRIIIa.
+Binding kinetics and affinity of VRC01 to $Fc\gamma RI$ and $Fc\gamma RIIIa$

 Binding kinetics and affinities of mAb Fc interactions with FcyRs were performed using surface plasmon resonance.
-Each VRCO1 glycovariant was individually captured onto a protein A-coated sensor chip and recombinant human FcyRl ectodomains were injected over the antibody surface at a range of concentrations.
-Sensorgrams were analysed with a 1:1 binding model except for VRCO1{WT} where a modified version of the heterogeneous ligand binding model was used to fit the biphasic binding behaviour of the unglycosylated and glycosylated mix in VRCO1{WT} (Figure 1A).
-The model was created by incorporating kinetic parameters for unglycosylated VRCO1 to the heterogeneous binding model to cover the unglycosylated portion of VRCO1{WT} and thus to extract kinetics for the glycosylated portion of VRCO1{Gal} was also tested with both this heterogeneous binding model that assumes an aglycosylated portion of VRCO1 and the standard 1:1 binding model (Supplementary Figure S2).
-The same kinetics for galactosylated VRCO1 were obtained regardless of the model choice- the aglycosylated portion of VRCO1{Gal} was recognised and discarded by the 1:1 binding model as artefact.
+Each VRC01 glycovariant was individually captured onto a protein A-coated sensor chip, and recombinant human FcyRI ectodomains were injected over the antibody surface at a range of concentrations.
+Sensorgrams were analysed with a 1: 1 binding model except for VRC01W/T where a modified version of the heterogeneous ligand binding model was used to fit the biphasic binding behaviour of the unglycosylated and glycosylated mix in VRC01WT (Figure 1a).
+The model was created by incorporating kinetic parameters for unglycosylated VRC01 to the heterogeneous binding model to cover the unglycosylated portion of VRC01WT and thus to extract kinetics for the glycosylated portion of VRC01WT.VRC01Gal was also tested with both this heterogeneous binding model that assumes an aglycosylated portion of VRC01 and the standard 1:1 binding model (Figure S2).
+The same kinetics for galactosylated VRC01 were obtained regardless of the model choicethe aglycosylated portion of VRC01Gal was recognized and discarded by the 1:1 binding model as artefact.
 Accordingly, the simplest model (usually 1:1 binding kinetics) was always chosen.
-Chi2 values were assessed for all kinetics analysis, and data is only reported when deviation of the fit was <5% Rmax.
+Chi-squared values were assessed for all kinetics analysis,